Making of Ella Ch. 2: Kick-off

-I think I started an indie art studio.
-I started to figure out — to put into practice, and here into words — what it means to start a studio: I started the year with no day job and I have purchased high-performance computer hardware and have licensed animation and design software so that I may produce commercial art, which in turn may foster support for wildlife conservation.
+I think I kicked-off an indie art studio.
+I started to figure out – to put into practice, and here into words – what it means to start a studio: I started the year with no day job, instead I have purchased professional computer hardware and have licensed professional animation and design software so that I may produce commercial computer graphic art, which in turn may foster support for wildlife conservation.

 Indie projects are the opposite of a glossy commercial product; they represent a single, personal vision.
 When our focus shifts from serving a mass-audience to the individual experience, we encourage vulnerabilities within the art form that allow connection with an audience on a personal level.
 My passion is wildlife art, and I believe that illustrating beauty in nature through the lens of interactive media can give rise to an unprecedented voice in support of wildlife conservation.

 And so I'm illustrating a journey with an elephant—for elephants, for everyone.

 A small team have volunteered time and talent to help me tell her story.
 Simply, a developer to write the code and a singer-songwriter to write the score.
 Namely, formerly lead developer at Current Labs: Mai El-Awini has contributed key creative input from an early stage, as the project developed from an animation to an interactive application, or app.
 And the piano and the rest of the score that relates so much of the emotion and progression of the character in motion-picture is to be written by Brianna Clarke, recorded for the original animation and with a revised edit to be modularized and integrated in the final app.